Madhu1316/Madhu1316/README.md

 ## 💻 Software Developer | Cloud Enthusiast | Problem Solver

-I'm a Computer Science graduate passionate about building reliable, scalable, and impactful software.
+I'm a Electronics And Communications graduate passionate about building reliable, scalable, and impactful software.
 I enjoy solving real-world problems using code and continuously exploring modern technologies like cloud computing and DevOps.

 ---